 VGlobalTech team is trained and well aware of ADA and WCAG 2.x Compliance guidelines.
 VGlobalTech has partnered with a local agency for the visually impaired – LightHouse Works.
 LightHouse has developed a unique program for digital accessibility that is run by visually impaired personnel that are highly skilled in human auditing of websites and software as per the section 508 stipulations.
 Read more about our partnership here

 TOGETHER WE ARE NOW ABLE TO PROVIDE NOT ONE BUT TWO COMPLIANCE SEALS FOR ALL OUR CUSTOMERS.

 VGlobalTech’s in-house technical team shall remediate/test the website/software for ADA, and WCAG compliance.
 VGlobalTech’s technical design & development team is fully aware of the Americans with Disability Act (ADA), Web Content Accessibility Guidelines (WCAG), Section 508 of the Rehabilitation Act of 1973, and overall the design principles of a professional, accessible, functional and responsive web design.
 The entire team has taken dedicated time and effort to learn these design principles firsthand.
 Our purpose is clear – Universal, Creative Web design that works for everyone, everywhere, and every time!

 Human Audit Seal:

-LightHouse Works’ visually impaired personnel shall actually test the website for compliance as per the section 508 and ADA requirements.
-The VGlobalTech technical team shall remediate any points discovered by LightHouse team and send the site for re-certification.
+LightHouse Works’ visually impaired personnel shall test the website for compliance as per section 508 and ADA requirements.
+The VGlobalTech technical team shall remediate any points discovered by the LightHouse team and send the site for re-certification.
 Upon satisfactory completion LightHouse shall provide the Human Audit Seal that will be specific to the site and the VGlobalTech team shall put the seal on the site.
 This is an added layer of true Human Audit testing that provides full ADA compliance.